1. PURPOSE OF THIS NOTICE

 2. ABOUT US

-DTE Business Advisers Limited is an accountancy and tax advisory firm.
-We are registered in England and Wales as a limited company under number 04202581 and our registered office is at The Exchange, 5 Bank Street, Bury, BL9 0DN
+DTE Business Advisers Limited is an accountancy, tax and business advisory firm.
+We are registered in England and Wales as a limited company under number 04202581 and our registered office is at The Exchange, 5 Bank Street, Bury, BL9 0DN.

 For the purpose of the Data Protection Legislation and this notice, we are the ‘data controller’.
 This means that we are responsible for deciding how we hold and use personal data about you.
 We are required under the Data Protection Legislation to notify you of the information contained in this privacy notice.